What Is Review Management: App Store Review Management In 2025

 Let me share another example.

 One time, an AppFollow client noticed a sudden drop in app’s rating on the Play Store.
-A flood of 1-star reviews came in, all complaining about a new feature we added.
+A flood of 1-star Google reviews came in, all complaining about a new feature we added.

 Immediate fix, replying to the negative reviews, explaining the fix…they managed to stop the rating from dropping further.
 Once the bug was fixed, the app got some users updating their reviews to 4 and 5 stars.
 Victory!
 All it takes is a bit of well-timed attention.
 Users are confirmed to be cats.